fraricce/neovim-kickstart/README.md

 ## Which Vim?

-I've tried quite a number of configurations, plugins and versions of Vim ecospace, and my final to-go choice is NeoVim that I customized to fit my needs.
+I've tried quite a number of configurations, plugins and versions of Vim ecospace, and my final to-go choice is NeoVim with some customizations to fit my needs.
+Before settling with NeoVim, I tried SpaceVim, LunarVim and AstroVim.
+Despite each of them being a valid choice, they have their downsides.
+The feel to me a little bloated with features I don't necessarily use, and they hide too many things that I'd like to learn my self along the way of mastering NeoVim.
-Because NeoVim has the configuration starting from a prebuilt init.lua from (this cool repo) [https://github.com/nvim-lua/kickstart.nvim] from TJ DeVries, a core maintainer of NeoVim and creator of important NeoVim plugins like telescope.
-Along the way I've just added some shortcuts and commands that I needed

 ## A brief introduction to NeoVim configuration

 Configuration is a core aspect of NeoVim.
-It's where you can program the software to do exactly what you need.
+Is where you program the software to do exactly what you need.
 NeoVim can be configured in two native ways: via VimScript (you'll have a init.vim file) or in Lua (here you'll have a init.lua file).
 My choice is Lua for two reasons: it's more natural to me using a language that I can reuse for other applications than a language that I won't use elsewhere.
 Moreover, Lua is a decent language with a great community, and many great products have been built with it.
 It's even well suited for creating videogames!

 ## What you'll find in this repo

-My init.lua file, that is based on the one from TJ DeVries with some modifications that I'll list in the features section
+My init.lua file, that is based on the one from [this cool repo] (https://github.com/nvim-lua/kickstart.nvim) from TJ DeVries, a core maintainer of NeoVim and creator of important NeoVim plugins like telescope.
+Along the way I've just added some shortcuts and commands needed.

-## Features
+## Installation and Features

-For the basic features please take a look at the repo I've mentioned early, that is the repo from my small modifications are based on:
+For the installation, and for the basic features please take a look at the repo I've mentioned early, that is the repo from my small modifications are based on:
 (nvim-lua/kickstart.nvim)[https://github.com/nvim-lua/kickstart.nvim]

 ### Additional configuration by me